 Finding the best treatments for dizziness can be challenging, especially if you do not know the underlying cause, but there are a few holistic approaches that may be successful.
-Before finding out how to cure dizziness, you first need to identify the causes of dizziness.
-Here are a couple options:

 This is an herb that has been used for thousands of years in China and other places that has some powerful qualities to help with tinnitus, macular degeneration, short-term memory loss, and of course, dizziness.
 To use this effectively, it is best to get high-quality ginkgo that has 24% ginkgolides or ginkgo heterosides.
 Begin with 250mg daily and then once the dizziness seems to have significantly improved, lower the dosage to 40-60mg daily.

 If your body already has a low volume of this hormone, supplementation may drastically help with dizziness.
 Low DHEA can also result in several other symptoms like fatigue, difficulty sleeping, and other exhaustion-related issues so if you experience these as well; you may benefit from taking DHEA.
 Women may consume up to 25mg and men up to 50g daily.

 Stress can be a major contributing factor to vertigo.
 Reduce stress in your life by exercising, doing yoga, taking a warm bath and/or spending more time in nature.
 These will lower your body’s tension and possible inflammation, thereby helping with any dizziness you may experience.

 If you experience any of the symptoms of dizziness, know that you are not alone!
 Getting a specific diagnosis for why you are experiencing this may be challenging, but thankfully, you now have a list of things you can do at home to help on a daily basis!

 If you want to know how, we can help you find tips for getting rid of this condition through exercise.